2014 Scholarship Program for Women Participants

 The Seafair Scholarship Program for Women is one of Seattle’s time-honored traditions.
 Dating back to 1950, it was originally designed as a pageant to select articulate young women as Seafair representatives to greet visiting dignitaries and share the Seafair message.

-Sixty-four years later, the program has evolved into one, which rewards academic ambitions, celebrates diversity, and showcases future leaders.
+Sixty-five years later, the program has evolved into one which rewards academic achievements, celebrates diversity, and showcases future leaders.

 Since 1950, SPFW has: